FAQs

 What is EMDR therapy ?

-EMDR (Eye Movement Desensitisation and Reprocessing) is a comprehensive psychotherapy that can help you process and recover from past experiences that are affecting your mental health and wellbeing.
+EMDR (Eye Movement Desensitisation and Reprocessing) is a comprehensive psychotherapy that can help you process and recover from traumatic past experiences that are affecting your mental health and wellbeing.

 EMDR was developed – and is best known – as a therapy for treating trauma or post-traumatic stress disorder (PTSD).